Commanding Humanoid by Free-form Language: A Large Language Action Model with Unified Motion Vocabulary: Method

 where $\ominus$ denotes the difference between two rotations.
 The policy action $\mathbf{a}_t$ is the normalized robot target joint positions, which are residual targets for nominal joint configuration.

 For policy training, Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} algorithm is used to maximize the accumulated reward $r_t = \mathbb{E}[\sum_{t=1}^{T}\gamma^{t-1}r_t]$.
-We design the reward $r_t$ as a weighted sum of task rewards, regularization and penalty.
-Details can be found in the Supplementary Material.
+We design the reward $r_t$ as a weighted sum of task rewards, regularization, and penalty.
+Details can be found in the Appendix.

-\paragraph{Vocabulary-directed Student Controller.} After fully-constrained teacher controller is trained, we distill $\pi^{\text{track}}$ into a vocabulary-directed student policy.
-Let the unified tokenizer (Sec. \ref{sec:quantization}) provide a motion vocab window $\hat{\mathbf{z}}_{1:T}^{\text{vocab}}$, we aim to train a student policy $\pi^{\text{vocab}}$ that can generate full body actions satisfying these given motion vocabulary commands.
+\paragraph{Vocabulary-directed Student Controller.} After the fully-constrained teacher controller is trained, we distill $\pi^{\text{track}}$ into a vocabulary-directed student policy.
+Let the unified tokenizer (Sec.~\ref{sec:quantization}) provide a motion vocab window $\hat{\mathbf{z}}_{1:T}^{\text{vocab}}$, we aim to train a student policy $\pi^{\text{vocab}}$ that can generate full body actions satisfying these given motion vocabulary commands.
 To solve this ambiguity, we follow \cite{tessler2024maskedmimic, tessler2025maskedmanipulator} and model $\pi^{\text{vocab}}$ as a Conditional Vatiational Autoencoder (CVAE)~\citep{kingma2013auto} consisting of a vocabulary prior $\rho$, a residual encoder $\mathcal{E}$ and an action decoder $\mathcal{D}$.
 At timestep $t$, the motion vocab observation of the student controller is:

-where $\mathcal{M}(\cdot)$ is a random masking function and $\hat{\mathbf{z}}^{\text{vocab}}_t$ is the current motion vocabulary in Sec. \ref{sec:quantization}.
+where $\mathcal{M}(\cdot)$ is a random masking function and $\hat{\mathbf{z}}^{\text{vocab}}_t$ is the current motion vocabulary in Sec.~\ref{sec:quantization}.
 The vocabulary prior is modeled as a Gaussian distribution over latents given the observed vocab constraints:

 The encoder $\mathcal{E}$ is modeled as a residual to the prior that outputs a latent distribution given the full-constraint teacher observation $\mathbf{g}_t^{\text{track}}$~\citep{yao2022controlvae}: